JolleJolles/pirecorder/README.md

 *pirecorder* consists of a main `PiRecorder` module to run image and video recordings, `stream` and `camconfig` modules with interactive user interfaces for help setting up, calibrating, and configuring the camera, a `schedule` module for scheduling future recordings, and a `convert` module for the easy converting of (folders of) recorded images and videos.

 ## Install
+**Note:** pirecorder relies on picamera, which is not properly integrated in the latest Raspberry Pi OS (Bullseye).
+Therefore use the previous OS Buster to use pirecorder and picamera.
+You can download the OS [here](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2021-05-28/) and find more information from the Raspberry Pi foundation [here](https://www.raspberrypi.com/news/bullseye-camera-system/).
+I am frustrated about this remarkable change too.

 To install the latest release, simply open a terminal window and enter:

 ```